PuerkitoBio/goquery/README.md

 There are a number of ways you can support the project:

 * Use it, star it, build something with it, spread the word!
+  - If you do build something open-source or otherwise publicly-visible, let me know so I can add it to the Related Projects section!
 * Raise issues (note: doc typos and clarifications are issues too!)
   - Please search existing issues before opening a new one - it may have already been adressed.
 * Pull requests: please discuss new code in an issue first, unless the fix is really trivial.